Understanding EPA Tier Generator Regulations

 Another update is exhaust gas recirculation (EGR).
 This process allows for the re-burning of some exhaust to reduce nitrogen oxides.

-To further reduce nitrogen oxides to Tier 4requirements, selective catalytic reduction (SCR) systems provide a solution.
+To further reduce nitrogen oxides to Tier 4F requirements, selective catalytic reduction (SCR) systems provide a solution.
 These systems filter exhaust through a diesel particulate filter to reduce PM.
 Then, the exhaust meets a mist of diesel exhaust fluid in a catalytic chamber.
 The resulting chemical reaction neutralizes many nitrogen oxides into benign water and nitrogen.

 By integrating these new technologies, modern generators burn more efficiently and cleaner.